 Many results of this paper offer directions for generalizations.
 The most obvious one is to consider quivers with higher-rank gauge groups, as $SU(N)$ or $U(N)$.
 The overall structure of the phase diagrams is expected to be more complicated in these cases but nevertheless one may hope to understand the dynamics near the wall (even though the 1-loop superpotential is going to have a more complicated structure).
 More general dualities of \cite{Choi:2018ohn} can then be used, together with the node-dualization technique, to conjecture new dualities between quivers.
 In this case, a more detailed analysis is required in order to establish to which of the multiple SCFTs the duality applies.

 Another interesting generalization is to take several bi-fundamental multiplets.
-The resulting vacua will generically break flavour symmetries therefore the IR description will be given in terms of non-linear sigma models, in addition to the topological sectors already seen above.
+The resulting vacua will generically break flavour symmetries, therefore the IR description will be given in terms of non-linear sigma models, in addition to the topological sectors, similar to those already seen above.

 We have already mentioned in the introduction that simple quiver theories, like the ones that we have been studying in this work, are prototypical examples of more complicated models arising as world-volume theories on M2 branes put on certain backgrounds \cite{Forcella:2009jj}.
-Since classically these theories have moduli spaces, it is natural to think that they appear exactly on the wall inside their phase diagrams.
-Borrowing some lessons from the results we found above, we known that at quantum level different possibilities can arise: the vacuum may be supersymmetric and host some topological sector, or it may break supersymmetry, or show a runaway behaviour with asymptotically flat direction.
+Since classically these theories have moduli spaces, it is natural to think that they appear exactly on the walls inside their phase diagrams.
+Borrowing some lessons from the results we found above, we expect that at the quantum level different possibilities can arise: the vacuum may be supersymmetric and host some topological sector, or it may break supersymmetry, or show a runaway behaviour with an asymptotically flat direction.
+On the other hand, it is less likely that the IR limit of the M2 brane world-volume theory is given by a SCFT, unless the theory is $T$-invariant.
 It is extremely interesting to investigate which of these possibilities are realized in various string/M-theory configurations.

-To conclude, there remain many exciting questions regarding the dynamics of three-dimensional quivers with minimal sypersymmetry, and we hope to report on the progress in some of them in the future.
+To conclude, there remain many exciting questions regarding the dynamics of three-dimensional quivers with minimal supersymmetry, and we hope to report on the progress in some of them in the future.

 50pt